mdn/content/files/en-us/web/progressive_web_apps/tutorials/index.md

 - [My first PWA](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro)

-  - This introductory tutorial walks thru the creation of a PWA to track menstrual cycles, with a walk thru of the HTML and JavaScript required to create a web app, and step-by-step explanations guiding the steps to upgrade the web app into a PWA; including developing a manifest, creating a secure local developer environment, and adding a service worker.
+  - This introductory tutorial walks thru the creation of a PWA to track menstrual cycles.
+Lessons include a walk thru of the HTML, CSS, and JavaScript required to create a fully functional web app, setting up a testing environment, and complete explanations guiding the learner through upgrading the web app into a PWA; including developing and inspecting a manifest, adding a service worker, and using the service worker to delete stale caches.

 - [js13kGames](/en-US/docs/Web/Progressive_web_apps/Tutorials/js13kGames)
   - : This tutorial walks through the creation of a PWA that lists information about games submitted to the A-Frame category in the [js13kGames 2017](https://2017.js13kgames.com/) competition.